ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > You can also pass other options, that will be forwarded to the `import` task.
 You can use the symbolic version of the env options (e.g.: `MODELS` > `:models`) {% see 1.4#flex_import flex:import %}.

 ### Flex::LiveReindex.migrate_active_models

 > Use this live reindex for indexed `ActiveModel` models.

-The same documentation of `Flex::LiveReindex.import_models` applies to this method, with just a little addition.

-A `Flex::ActiveModel` model is a model that stores its data directly in the index: there is no DB data to import into the index, there is only the data already in the index itself.
-Reindexing it is sort of a data migration from the old index to the new one.
-You can do so by defining a block that will receive all the documents in the old index (one at a time) and should modify and return it.
-The returned (modified) document will be indexed in the new index.

-For example:

-{% highlight ruby %}
-Flex::LiveReindex.migrate_active_models(my_options) do |raw_document_hash|
-  raw_document_hash['_source']['some_field'] = my_transform(raw_document_hash['_source']['some_field'])
-  raw_document_hash['_source'].delete('some_other_field')
-  # you must return the modified document
-  raw_document_hash
-end
-{% endhighlight %}

-> __Notice__: the document received and returned by your block is and must be a raw document hash, with the same structure understood by elasticsearch.
+This method works similarly to the `Flex::LiveReindex.import_models` for the options (e.g. `:models` and `:ensure_indices`).
+However, the transform block will be used to pass ALL the records being reindexed AND the tracked changes at the end of the reindexing.
+If you don't pass any block, the index will be copied verbatim into the new index.

+The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `migrate_models` method.

 ### Flex::LiveReindex.migrate_index

-> Use this live reindex for any index, when you prefer to interact directly with the documents, regardless the models.

-This type of live reindexing is similar to the `Flex::LiveReindex.migrate_active_models`.
-The only difference is that it migrates directly the content of one index through the block that you must pass it.
-For example:
+> Use this kind of generic live reindex for any index, when you prefer to interact directly with the documents, regardless the models.
+It migrates directly the content of one single index through the transform block that you must pass it.

-{% highlight ruby %}
-Flex::LiveReindex.migrate_index('my_index', my_options) do |raw_document_hash|
-  raw_document_hash['_source']['some_field'] = my_transform(raw_document_hash['_source']['some_field'])
-  raw_document_hash['_source'].delete('some_other_field')
-  # you must return the modified document
-  raw_document_hash
-end
-{% endhighlight %}
+The transform block will be used to pass ALL the record being reindexed AND the tracked changes at the end of the reindexing.
+If you don't pass any block, the index will be copied verbatim into the new index.

 ## Caveats

-### IMPORTANT: Flex::Configuration.app_id
+### Flex::Configuration.app_id

-When you live-reindex, the `Flex::Configuration.app_id` should be set and match for both the old code and the new code.
+__IMPORTANT__: When you live-reindex, the `Flex::Configuration.app_id` should be set and match for both the old code and the new code.
 If you use `flex-rails` it is already set and matching, however, if you set it explicitly, ensure that the running app processes are using the same id of the new code, or you will miss all the changes made by the old running code during the reindexing.
 In other words, you cannot set and run it in the same commit/deploy: instead you should set it, commit and deploy, then make your changes and reindex on the next deploy.

 ### Safe live-reindex

-Live-reindexing is a potentially dangerous process, so you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
-Besides, remember that the live-reindex will keep track of the changes made to the indices by "whatching" the `flex.sync` method.
-If your indices may get modified by some API method (e.g. `Flex.store`, `Flex.remove`, etc.), by other applications or by some elasticsearch river (none of which uses the `sync` method), the changes during the reindexing will not be mirrored on the new index/indices.
-In this case, you must explicitly keep track of the changes by using the `track_change` or the `track_external_change` methods.
-Pease, take a look at the code and if you need some assistance, send me an email.
+Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
+If you have a bug in the transform block or any issue with the `app_id` (mentioned above) you risk to lose part of the old index.
+For that reasons you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
+That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
+Besides, this is a very new implementation that has not been tested very well yet, so please, do backup your indices before proceed.